The Charleston Literary Festival

 What You Can Expect from The Charleston Literary Festival Cato Fellowship Prize

-The Charleston Literary Festival Cato Fellowship Prize will be awarded to two writers of fiction, creative nonfiction or poetry who demonstrate a commitment to bettering their craft and exhibit a love of writing and reading.
+The Charleston Literary Festival Wayland and Marion Cato Fellowship Prize will be awarded to one fiction or nonfiction writer who demonstrates a commitment to bettering their craft and exhibit a love of writing and reading.

-The Charleston Literary Festival Cato Fellowship Prize will provide:
+The Charleston Literary Festival Wayland and Marion Cato Fellowship Prize will provide:

-• immersive access to all 35+ events and private receptions during Charleston Literary Festival, running November 7 - 16, 2025
+immersive access to 35+ events and private receptions during Charleston Literary Festival, running November 6 - November 15, 2026 (view the first release of featured authors HERE

-• publication of the final piece in response to Charleston Literary Festival Cato Fellowship experience on the Charleston Literary Festival website
+publication of the final piece in response to Festival experience on the Charleston Literary Festival website

 Who Should Apply

-The Fellowship Prize is open to any fiction, creative nonfiction, or poetry writer who is a current resident of North Carolina or South Carolina.
-Students enrolled in a college or university program in North Carolina or South Carolina are also eligible to apply.
-Applicants are required to be a U.S. citizen or resident with an active visa and at least 21 years old on November 7, 2025.
+The Fellowship Prize is open to any fiction or nonfiction writer who is a current resident of North or South Carolina (or enrolled in a college or university program in North Carolina or South Carolina), a U.S. citizen, and at least 21 years old on November 6, 2026.

 Applicants should be in the early stages of their writing careers, i.e. have not published more than one book-length work with a major or independent publisher.
-However, previous publication is not a requirement if they have demonstrated a commitment to developing their writing, whether fiction, creative nonfiction, or poetry, by providing evidence of, for example:
+However, previous publication is not a requirement if they have demonstrated a commitment to developing their writing by providing evidence of, for example:

-• work published in a magazine, online or print
+work published in a magazine or journal, online or print

 2024 Cato Fellows